Rule 5101:2-42-18.1 | Non-discrimination requirements for foster care placements.

 (I) The licensed professional conducting the assessment shall not be employed by the PCSA or PCPA making the referral.

-(J) At the time of the referral, the PCSA or PCPA shall initiate and subsequently complete the JFS 01688 "Individualized Child Assessment" (rev. 6/2017) using the following procedures:
+(J) At the time of the referral, the PCSA or PCPA shall initiate and subsequently complete the JFS 01688 "Individualized Child Assessment" using the following procedures:

 (1) The caseworker shall complete section I of the JFS 01688 and submit the JFS 01688 and all relevant medical or psychological evaluations, school records, or other material documented in the file to the caseworker's supervisor and the PCSA or PCPA MEPA monitor.

-(2) If both the supervisor and the MEPA monitor determine that the documented material contained in the case file indicates there may be compelling reasons to consider the needs the child may have regarding RCNO in the placement process, the child shall be referred within ten days of the signature of the caseworker for an individual child assessment as indicated in paragraph (G) of this rule.
+(2) If both the supervisor and the MEPA monitor determine that the documented material contained in the case file indicates there may be compelling reasons to consider the needs the child may have regarding RCNO in the placement process, the child shall be referred within ten days of the completion date of the individual child assessment as indicated in paragraph (G) of this rule.
 At the time of the referral, the agency shall forward to the licensed professional the following documents:

 (a) The original JFS 01688.